DaveRKelly/SASD/README.md

 than the members of the class.

 The class project is to improve the functionality and user experience of WeBWorK (http://webwork.maa.org/).
-This repository serves as my contributions to the project.
+This repository serves as my scrum's contributions to the project along with my own.
+The fully contributed repository can be found at https://github.com/DuquesneCOSC445W/webwork2 and https://github.com/DuquesneCOSC445W/pg